Web-Jit/Windows-10-Emulator/README.md

-# Windows 10 in HTML
+# Windows 10 Emulator

-Windows 10 in HTML is a website where you can take experience of Windows 10 in your Browser
+Windows 10 Emulator is a website where you can take experience of Windows 10 in your Browser

 ## Link